 General Advantages of Plastic Sheeting Or Plastic Mulch

-There’s a lot to like about using a polyethylene film in the garden.
+There’s a lot to like about using polyethylene film in the garden.
 The USDA has even termed the practice as – plasticulture.

 Clear Vinyl Sheets

-Clear plastic lets the sunlight pass through for optimal soil absorption.
+The clear plastic lets the sunlight pass through for optimal soil absorption.
 It warms up the soil for maximum mulching potential.

-For more read our article – Soil Solarization: How To Kill Soil Pests and Diseases
+For more, read our article – Soil Solarization: How To Kill Soil Pests and Diseases.

-Black Plastic Sheeting Or Mulch
+Garden Black Plastic Sheeting Or Mulch

 Black plastic mulch sheeting has been in use since the 1950s.
-It is the most popular and least expensive of the many colored mulches available.
+It is the most popular and least expensive of the many-colored mulches available.